-Therefore, involvement of miRNA in the re-programing of gene expression following dual exposure to social isolation and HFD is highly plausible.
-Furthermore, as miRNAs regulate protein expression (directly and indirectly); concurrent examination of proteome is required.
-Indeed, studies have reported changes in proteomic profiles in different brain regions following social isolation 1,10as did our own study in the medial amygdala following social isolation in the adult animal 11.
-We aim here to obtain genome-wide analysis of both miRNA and proteomic profiles as affected by social isolation, HFD and their combination.
-Using integrated data from both miRNA and proteomic profiles, we will be able to identify unique patterns of miRNA expression and complementary alterations of molecular pathways.
-Integration of the both datasets is a key to gaining robust hypotheses for molecular mechanisms underlying deficiencies caused by each of these factors and their rescue when presented together.
-After identifying the candidate miRNAs that constitute a key signature in the rescue effect, we will aim to establish a mechanistic link by directly manipulating these specific miRNA by infusing antagomirs/agomirs and monitor the behavioral outcome.
+Therefore, the involvement of miRNAs in the reprogramming of gene expression following dual exposure to social isolation and HFD is highly plausible.
+Furthermore, as miRNAs regulate protein expression both directly and indirectly, concurrent proteomic analyses are required to fully understand such reprogramming.
+Indeed, studies have reported changes in proteomic profiles in different brain regions following social isolation 1,10, as did our study of the medial amygdala following social isolation in adult animals11.
+Here, we aim to conduct genome-wide analyses of both miRNA and proteomic profiles in order to assess how they are affected by social isolation, HFD, and the combination of the two.
+By integrating the resultant miRNA and proteomic profiles, we will be able to identify unique patterns of miRNA expression and complementary alterations in molecular pathways, allowing us to generate robust hypotheses regarding the molecular mechanisms underlying deficiencies caused by HFD or social isolation and their rescue when the two are presented together.
+After identifying candidate miRNAs that constitute a key signature in the rescue effect, we will aim to establish a mechanistic link by directly manipulating the expression of these miRNAs via the infusion of antagomir/agomir constructs and the monitoring of behavioral outcomes.

-Aim 3a: Explore transcriptomic and proteomic changes to identify putative miRNA-regulated genes and pathways underling the phenotypes of HFD, social isolation and the combination of both.
+Aim 3a: Explore transcriptomic and proteomic changes to identify putative miRNA-regulated genes and pathways underlying diet- and/or isolation-related phenotypes.

-The rescue of SRM and plasticity by two factors that separately cause deficits strongly suggests differential molecular signature mediating at least the two conditions (HFD/ isolation on the one hand and the Isolation + HFD).
+The rescue of SRM and plasticity by two factors that separately cause deficits strongly suggests that distinct molecular signatures underlie HFD/isolation and the combination of the two.

-Working hypotheses: We predict that different miRNAs in the different brain regions will be expressed in the three conditions (isolation, diet and the combination) and different protein expression pathways will accompany these.
-In accordance with these assumptions on differential expression of miRNAs in different brain regions, a previous study reported that the central amygdala and the CA1 of the Hippocampus displayed distinct clusters of miRNAs following either acute or chronic stress12.
-It is also plausible that the three conditions may have different molecular signatures.
+Working hypotheses: We predict that different patterns of miRNA and protein expression will be observed in the brain under the three tested conditions (isolation, diet, and isolation+HFD).
+In accordance with these assumptions that we will observe differential miRNA expression patterns in different brain regions, a previous study reported that the central amygdala and the hippocampal CA1 exhibited distinct clusters of miRNAs following either acute or chronic stress exposure12.
+It is also plausible that the three conditions may exhibit different molecular signatures.